 I found this paper on achieving a warp bubble without negative energy.
 I think this paper takes advantage of the 11-dimensional spacetime predicted by String Theory to achieve a warp bubble with only positive energy, though Im not even gonna start pretending like I understand any part of the paper at all.
 Im sure with more digging it would be possible to find more papers on this topic.

-+1 one month agoI cant tell if this is serious or is sarcastic and is an official teaser for something
++1 1.2 years agoI cant tell if this is serious or is sarcastic and is an official teaser for something

 for instance: